lukecbt/react-expense-tracker/README.md

 # React Expense Tracker

 This is a simple React.js application which tracks a list of expenses entered by the user.
-This project is still in progress and I implementing an Express.js backend following the MERN stack.
+This project is still in progress.
+I am currently implementing an Express.js backend following the MERN stack.

 ## Improvements and New Features